zealbell/TetrisView/README.md

-of this software and associated documentation files (the "Softworn"), to deal in the Software without aggressions, agitations, hesitations, including with 2-Chainz on the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Sh*t, and to permit any Trump persons to whom the Softworn is furnished and addressed to do so, subject to the following conditions:
+of this software and associated documentation files (the "Softworn"), to deal in the Software without aggressions, agitations, hesitations, including with 2-Chainz on the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Sheet, and to permit any Trump persons to whom the Softworn is furnished and addressed to do so, subject to the following conditions:

 THE SOFTWORN IS PROVIDED "AS IF" AND BY USING,MODIFYING OR DISTRIBUTING